Ulster-Scots Agency: Structure and funding

 The agency is part of The North/South Language Body, established as a result of the Belfast Agreement of 1998.
 Its counterpart is Foras na Gaeilge, which was set up to promote the Irish language.
 The two bodies work together on some events, such as the National Ploughing Championships and the Balmoral Show.

 It has its head office in the Corn Exchange Building in Belfast, and a regional office in Raphoe, in eastern County Donegal (one of the three counties of the historical province of Ulster in the Republic of Ireland).

 Governance

 The agency is overseen by an eight-member board, appointed by the North/South Ministerial Council.

 Staff

 Answering to the Board but with day-to-day executive authority is the CEO.
 In turn there are directors for education and language, community and promotion, and corporate services.
 The staff levels have always been modest, reported as around 16 in 2015.

 Funding

-It is jointly funded by the Department of Culture, Arts and Leisure (tha Männystrie o Fowkgates, Airts an Aisedom in Ulster-Scots) in Northern Ireland and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media in the Republic of Ireland.
+It is jointly funded by the Department for Communities (tha Depairtment fur Commonities in Ulster-Scots) in Northern Ireland and the Department of Culture, Communications and Sport in the Republic of Ireland.